Richard Rosen

 Richard Rosen is an American politician and businessman who served as member of the Maine Senate from the 31st District, where he represented part of Penobscot and Hancock counties, including the population centers of Bucksport and Brewer.

 Career

 Rosen was first elected to the Maine State Senate in 2004 after serving from 1998 to 2004 in the Maine House of Representatives.
-Following the gaining of the Republican majority in the Maine State Senate in the November 2010 election, Rosen became Senate Chairman of the Appropriations and Financial Affairs Committee.
+In 2010 Rosen became Senate Chairman of the Appropriations and Financial Affairs Committee.
 In August 2013, Rosen announced that he would seek the Republican nomination for Maine's 2nd congressional district in 2014 to replace Mike Michaud, who ran for governor.
 He withdrew from the race on November 30, citing a preference to remain in the state of Maine.